 Student Government Association

-Students who share an interest in theatrical arts have the opportunity to become more intimately acquainted with the techniques of theatrical events for the production and promotion of the college community, the enrichment of creative talents, and with the goal of promoting high aesthetic values within the community through their involvement in theater class/play production at BHC.
+Students who share an interest in theatrical arts have the opportunity to become more intimately acquainted with the techniques of theatrical events for the production and promotion of the college community, the enrichment of creative talents, and with the goal of promoting high aesthetic values within the community through their involvement in theatre class/play production at East Campus.

-In addition to the above listed Student Clubs and Organizations, Black Hawk College East Campus offers complementary opportunities for student engagement through intercollegiate judging teams, riding teams and athletic teams.
-Visit: www.bhc.edu/ag or www.bhc.edu/athletics for more information on these additional student engagement opportunities.
+Black Hawk College East Campus also offers complementary opportunities for student engagement through intercollegiate judging teams, riding teams and athletic teams.
+Want to learn more?
+Visit www.bhc.edu/ag or www.bhc.edu/ecathletics.